matiaspl/free-icc/README.md

 ## License

-This project is licensed under Public Domain - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under Public Domain.